HoverBaum/puerF/docs/development.md

 ## errors

 An error that was stumbled upon multiple times so far is `can not set displayName of undefined` or something of the likes.
 In this case make sure all variables are defined.
 That is probably where the error occurs.

+## Bugs and issues

+We track issues on Git :)
+There are currently two major knows issues

+### puer closing

+The middleware for puer can not be closed programatically which results in us not being able to test a lot of things.

+### FTL variables

+Suspect a bug in freemarker.js not handing variables correctly.